AddThis Social Bookmark Button

 We know that it is impossible to have a 100% carbon-offset vacation – we are humans after all!

 But, if armed with trusted information, we believe that consumers, like you, can make appropriate (and fun) vacations choices for yourself and your family that reduce environmental damage and empower local communities.
-Whether it is going on a safari, participating in adventure travel or staying at an eco resort, you have a choice to for having a memorable and responsible vacation.
+Whether it is going on a safari, participating in adventure travel or staying at an eco lodge, you have a choice to for having a memorable and responsible vacation.
 You can opt to offset your vacation as well by participating in a Clean Development Mechanism (CDM) Gold Standard carbon emissions program, like Climate Care.

-Also, following on the Greenloons mantra of True Green Family Travel, it's about sharing knowledge in relation to nature discovery and cultural study, energy and water conservation, and wildlife preservation – all for the next generation.
+Also, following on the Greenloons mantra of Eco-adventures for a greener world, it’s about sharing knowledge in relation to nature discovery and cultural study, energy and water conservation, and wildlife preservation – all for the next generation.
+Share your story and thoughts with the Greenloons Community!